olliNiinivaara/Stremebase-source/README.md

 v.0.2  --  2015-01-23
-No more LongMap, but...:
-- OneMap: A map for associating a long with a long
 - To: Convert common data types to longs and back

 v.0.1  --  2015-01-01
-- LongMap: A map (key-value store/column) for associating a long with a long
+- A map (key-value store/column) for associating a long with a long